-General
+8. General

-- 8. (1) At the time of its inclusion in a money market portfolio a money market instrument may not have a residual maturity exceeding 13 months. - (2) The weighted average legal maturity of money market instruments included in a money market portfolio, based on the value of the total money market portfolio, may not exceed one 120 days. - (3) The weighted average duration of money market instruments included in a money market portfolio, based on the value of the total money market portfolio, may not exceed 90 days. - (4) The following money market instruments may not be included in a money market portfolio - - (a) money market instruments having no fixed maturity; - (b) money market instruments whose initial interest rates are not known at the date of inclusion; - (c) money market instruments, including, but not limited to, credit linked notes whose return or redemption may be dependent on another instrument or another entity; - (d) money market instruments, including, but not limited to, credit linked notes, whose return or redemption may be dependent on any event. - (5) The manager must at all times be able to calculate the return of the money market portfolio. - (6) (a) The manager must assess the quality of a money market instrument; in making its assessment, the manager must take into account all applicable factors including the liquidity profile and the nature of the instrument. - (b)In carrying out its due diligence investigation, the manager must not place inappropriate reliance on the credit rating of the instrument.
+(1) At the time of its inclusion in a money market portfolio a money market instrument may not have a residual maturity exceeding 13 months.

+(2) The weighted average legal maturity of money market instruments included in a money market portfolio, based on the value of the total money market portfolio, may not exceed 120 days.

+(3) The weighted average duration of money market instruments included in a money market portfolio, based on the value of the total money market portfolio, may not exceed 90 days.

+(4) The following money market instruments may not be included in a money market portfolio-

+- (a) money market instruments having no fixed maturity; - (b) money market instruments whose initial interest rates are not known at the date of inclusion; - (c) money market instruments, including, but not limited to, credit linked notes whose return or redemption may be dependent on another instrument or another entity; - (d) money market instruments, including, but not limited to, credit linked notes, whose return or redemption may be dependent on any event.

+(5) The manager must at all times be able to calculate the return of the money market portfolio.

+- (6) (a) The manager must assess the quality of a money market instrument; in making its assessment, the manager must take into account all applicable factors including the liquidity profile and the nature of the instrument. - (b) In carrying out its due diligence investigation, the manager must not place inappropriate reliance on the credit rating of the instrument.

-- (7) A manager may only include a money market instrument in a money market portfolio if the institution that issues or guarantees the money market instrument- - (a) has capital and reserves amounting to at least R 100 000 000 and presents and publishes its annual accounts to the public; or - (b) is an entity within a group of companies which includes one or more listed companies, whose holding company has capital and reserves amounting to at least R 100 000 000, and presents and publishes its annual accounts to the public and where such entity's accounts are included in the consolidated accounts of the group, as defined in the Companies Act, 2008, (Act No. 71 of 2008); or - (c) is a special-purpose institution as determined in the Notice on Securitisation Schemes under the Banks Act (GN 2 of 1 January 2008), provided that- - the special-purpose institution is authorised by the Reserve Bank to issue commercial paper for the specific purpose of a traditional securitisation scheme; - (ii) the special-purpose institution or the money market instrument issued by such institution is listed on an exchange; - (iii) the securitised assets are permissible for investment under paragraph 5; - (iv) the special-purpose institution provides sufficient disclosure to the managers and trustee to enable them to evaluate the default risk of the securitised assets, as well as to comply with the applicable requirements of Chapter II; and - (v) no synthetic securitisation schemes are included in the money market portfolio. - (8) (a) A manager may include in a money market portfolio an interest rate swap, subject to sub-paragraphs (1), (2) and (3) and the conditions and limits determined in Chapter V of this Notice, provided that -
+(7) A manager may only include a money market instrument in a money market portfolio if the institution that issues or guarantees the money market instrument-

+- (a) has capital and reserves amounting to at least R 100 000 000 and presents and publishes its annual accounts to the public; or - (b) is an subsidiary within a group of companies which includes one or more listed companies, whose holding company has capital and reserves amounting to at least R 100 000 000, and presents and publishes its annual accounts to the public and where such subsidiary's accounts are included in the consolidated accounts of the group, as defined in the Companies Act, 2008, or - (c) is a special-purpose institution as determined in the Notice on Securitisation Schemes provided that- - the special-purpose institution issues commercial paper in respect of a traditional securitisation scheme as defined in the Notice on Securitisation Schemes; - (ii) the special-purpose institution, the money market instrument issued by such institution, the market maker, the sponsor or the provider of the liquidity facility, is listed on an exchange; - (iii) the special-purpose institution provides sufficient disclosure to the manager to enable the manager to evaluate the default risk of the assets, held in the traditional securitisation scheme, as defined in the Notice of Securitisation Schemes; and - (v) no synthetic securitisation schemes as defined in the Notice on